HDFGroup/hsds/docs/docker_install.rst

 Minio Setup
 -----------

 Minio is a docker container you can run on your desktop rather than using S3.
-To HSDS treats the Minio just like it would the real S3 endpoint.
+To HSDS Minio just like works just like the real S3 endpoint.

 To setup minio: